 We may earn money or other compensation from the companies or products mentioned in this post.

-All your tipping at Disneyland questions answered, plus a few for those Hollywood tours you may be taking in addition to your Disneyland vacation.
+All your Disneyland gratuity questions answered, plus a few for those Hollywood tours you may be taking in addition to your Disneyland vacation.

 Tipping, or gratuity, is customary in the States, but many places also try to take advantage of tourists who are unfamiliar with tipping practices.
-The truth is, tipping amounts and when to tip varies greatly, even among Americans.
+The truth is, the amount and when to tip varies greatly even among Americans.
 I’ll break down tipping at Disneyland for you right here.

-You should include a tip with your payment at any restaurant that has a server who takes your order and delivers the food to your table, including buffets.
-These restaurants at Disneyland Resort include any place you can make a reservation:
+To further clarify, you should include a tip with your payment at any restaurant that has a server who takes your order and delivers the food to your table, including buffets.
+Tipping restaurants at Disneyland Resort include any place you can make a reservation:

 - Cafe Orleans

-- PCH Grill (full character dining review here)
+- PCH Grill including character dining with Donald Duck

 - Naples Ristorante e Pizzeria (full review here)

-- Plaza Inn (Minnie & Friends review here)
+- Plaza Inn when eating at Minnie & Friends character breakfast

 - World of Color Dessert Party

-Do I need to tip at quick service restaurants when there’s a place for the tip on the receipt?
+Do I need to tip at quick service restaurants?

-Many dining establishments have a line for adding a tip, even if you’re not served at your table.
+Many dining establishments have a line for adding a tip on the receipt, even if you’re not served at your table.
 This is just kinda a standard thing on most receipts here in the States.
 Personally, if I go up to a counter, order food and they hand me the food, I do not tip.

 Some people do.
 There is not a clear cut rule for these.
 If you see a tip line on your receipt and do not want to tip, I simply draw a line through it and write the total again before signing.
 This is the same for screens at the register that show a tip amount to add.
 Look closely, there is always a spot that says “no tip” and you can select that.